scylladb/scylla-rust-driver/docs/source/queries/simple.md

 > By default the query is unpaged and might cause heavy load on the cluster.\
 > In such cases set a page size and use [paged query](paged.md) instead.\
 >
-> When page size is set, `query` will return only the first page of results.
+> `query_unpaged` will return all results in one, possibly giant, piece
+> (unless a timeout occurs due to high load incurred by the cluster).

 > ***Warning***\
 > If the values are not empty, driver first needs to send a `PREPARE` request